 Adopted Supplementary Planning Guidance (SPG), particularly on Affordable Housing and Development Contributions - These are adopted Council documents and set out the Council's requirements for each topic.
-The Affordable Housing SPG has been updated as part of the Proposed Local Development Plan and has been the subject of consultation.
+Both the Affordable Housing (Dec 12) and Development Contributions SPG (June 14) have been updated as part of the Local Development Plan and have been the subject of consultation.
 The provisions in both these documents should be considered carefully when developing the master plans.

-Supplementary Planning Guidance (SPG) has been prepared as part of the Proposed Local Development Plan process.
-Most relevant to the master plans are the Supplementary Planning Guidance on Green Infrastructure, Energy Efficient Design and on the Green Network and Environmental Management.
-These supplement the policies and proposals of the Proposed Local Development Plan.
-The finalised Supplementary Planning Guidance will be a material consideration in the determination of planning applications until such times as the proposed Local Development Plan is adopted when it will form part of the Local Development Plan.
+Supplementary Planning Guidance (SPG) has been prepared as part of the Local Development Plan process.
+Most relevant to the master plans are the Supplementary Planning Guidance on Energy Efficient Design and on the Green Network and Environmental Management.
+These supplement the policies and proposals of the Local Development Plan.
+This SPG forms part of the local Development Plan.

-The above summarises the policy context within which the Proposed Local Development Plan has been formulated and outlines the needs and demands that the Council is addressing - from all levels of Policy.
+The above summarises the policy context within which the Local Development Plan has been formulated and outlines the needs and demands that the Council is addressing - from all levels of Policy.